IDEA Task Force Report

 The California Transit Association is committed to a vision for public transportation that advances inclusion, diversity and equity within our industry and that furthers social and racial justice in our broader society.

 This commitment was made action by the Association’s Executive Committee through the creation of a new Task Force on an Inclusive, Diverse, and Equitable Association (IDEA Task Force).
-Today, we are pleased to share with you a new actions report, written by the IDEA Task Force, intended to baseline and advance our work on inclusion, diversity, and equity across all facets of the Association: Actions for a More Inclusive, Diverse, and Equitable Association.
+We are pleased to share with you the Association's actions report, written by the IDEA Task Force, intended to baseline and advance our work on inclusion, diversity, and equity across all facets of the Association: Actions for a More Inclusive, Diverse, and Equitable Association.